gmoledina/GMGridView/README.md

 * Pinch, rotate and drag views using 2 fingers
 * Switch to fullsize mode on the view at the end of these gestures if the view scaled enough
 * Provide a different fullsize view (detailed view) for the view via the delegate
-* Every view doesnt have it's own gesture recognizers, the main view handles a set of gestures for ALL views
+* Every view doesn't have it's own gesture recognizers, the main view handles a set of gestures for ALL views